-In 2013, over 100 students graduated with certificates in Animation, Game Programming, Music, Desktop Publishing or Creative Industries.
+In 2014, over 100 students graduated with certificates in Animation, Screen, Game Programming, Music, Desktop Publishing or Creative Industries.
+Students enrolled in Certificate I, II and III programmes.
 These classes are a part of our very successful TCTC.

-SMART interactive boards have now been installed in 19 classrooms, a Promethean interactive board within the Special Education Program as well as 3 Interactive Data Projectors.
+SMART interactive boards have now been installed in 19 classrooms, a Promethean interactive board is part of the Special Education Program and 3 Interactive Data Projectors have also been installed.
 Continued training has been provided to maximise learning with this technology.
+Every other regularly used classroom has a data projector.

 The College maintains 4 computer labs as well as 2 spaces within the library with banks of computers.

 8 trolleys, containing 16 laptops each, are regularly used in English, Maths, Science and Social Science classes.